argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 #### Training

 There are many good libraries to help with this step, however, we are a fan of the [Transformer Reinforcement Learning (TRL)](https://huggingface.co/docs/trl) package, [Transformer Reinforcement Learning X (TRLX)](https://github.com/CarperAI/trlx),and the no-code [Hugging Face AutoTrain](https://huggingface.co/spaces/autotrain-projects/autotrain-advanced) for fine-tuning.
-In both cases, we need a backbone model, obtained from the [pre-training step](#pre-training) and for example purposes we will use our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en).
+In both cases, we need a backbone model and for example purposes we will use our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en).

 ```{note}
 This dataset only contains a single annotator response per record.
 We gave some suggestions on dealing with [responses from multiple annotators](/guides/llms/practical_guides/collect_responses).